Georgian ensemble, Nanina. UK tour – ALL DATES, plus Ts'utisopeli – a weekend of workshops, performance + feasting

 SATURDAY WORKSHOPS

 On Saturday we will have a full day of workshops from our visiting Georgian singers.
 The workshops are open to all, and there is no need to read music, know the language, or have previous experience.
 Songs will be taught by ear.
-So if you are unfamiliar with this tradition, you are guaranteed a warm welcome and an enjoyable introduction to this beautiful music.
+Tickets are available for individual workshops on Saturday.

 SATURDAY PERFORMANCE

-On Saturday lunchtime we will have a performance in St John's Church featuring our visiting Georgian singers and singers attending from UK Georgian choirs, including Lancaster's Chveni Khmebi, London's Maspindzeli, and others.
+On Saturday lunchtime we will have a performance predominantly of sacred songs in St John's Church featuring our visiting Georgian singers and singers attending from UK Georgian choirs, including Lancaster's Chveni Khmebi, London's Maspindzeli, and others.

-The Saturday lunchtime performance will not be a ticketed event, but donations will be invited to cover costs, and refreshments will be available, including Georgian wine.
+The Saturday lunchtime performance will not be a ticketed event, but donations will be invited to cover costs.

 SATURDAY EVENING SUPRA